 I arrived in San Ignacio, Cayo District of Belize by bus from Flores, Guatemala.
 I have to admit I had a culture shock.
 The nature is almost the same, the distance from Flores to San Ignacio is about 3 hours by bus, but I arrived in a totally different country!
 From the relative cheap, lovely, tiny, Maya descendants, Spanish speaking, reggaeton music listening, almost shy people to more expensive, tall, dark black, Rasta hair, English/Creole speaking, reggae music listening, more pushy people.
 But after 3 days I was used to this interesting and vibrant people and beautiful country.
 The main reason why I stopped in San Ignacio, was to feel the jungle vibe at the Macal River and visit the Maya underworld in the Actun Tunichil Muknal (ATM) cave.
+In this travel blog tips, inspirations and information on San Ignacio and the ATM cave, Belize South America.

 Tip: Ladies; be aware that the men here are more pushy and persisting than in the countries around.